 Beating the System

-For students who didn’t have the fortune to be born into wealthy families, there are other ways to get the education without the debt burden.
+For students who weren’t lucky enough to be born into wealthy families, there are other ways to get an education without the debt burden.

 For students in fields requiring a graduate degree, attending a less expensive state school is a very wise decision.
 The graduate school and graduate school connections will be far more important than the undergraduate school.

 Another great way to save some money is to go to school part-time and to hold down a full-time job during school.
 It is a ton of work, but it is a great way to show future employers an excellent work ethic, and it helps keep the cost of school in check.